What is a Non-Compete Agreement?

 When a company hires independent contractors or consultants to address internal company issues, the employer may require them to sign a non-compete covenant.
 The agreement prevents the contractors from using the company data or trade secrets after the end of the contract.

-During the course of their employment at the company, employees often get access to sensitive data or secrets that give the employer an advantage in the market.
-Some of these secrets may relate to product pricing, formulas, beverage or recipe mixing ratios, ideas, future products and marketing strategies.
+During the course of their employment at a company, employees often get access to sensitive data or secrets that give the employer an advantage in the market.
+Some of these secrets may relate to product pricing, formulas, recipes, ideas, future products, or marketing strategies.
 If the employee uses the information outside the company, they may give competitors of the employer an upper hand in the market, which disadvantages the employer.

 In mergers and acquisitions (M&A), it is common for the seller of a business to be required to sign a non-compete as part of their total consideration for the business.
-The reason for this is that if a company or investor is going to purchase a business, they don’t want the seller to take all the money from the sale and then turn around and start competing with their old business.
+The reason for this is that if a company or investor is going to purchase a business, they don’t want the seller to take all the money from the sale and then turn around and start a competing firm.
 These types of agreements are generally enforceable by law.